Skip to content

 With BigID you get:

-• Comprehensive Data Discovery: By employing AI-driven data discovery, BigID identifies and classifies sensitive data across diverse datasets, enabling organizations to understand their data landscape and potential vulnerabilities.
+• Comprehensive Data Discovery: By employing AI-driven data discovery, BigID identifies and classifies sensitive data across diverse datasets, which strengthens an organization’s security posture by helping them understand their data landscape and potential vulnerabilities.

-• Advanced Threat Detection: BigID’s AI-powered threat detection capabilities go beyond conventional methods.
+• Advanced Threat Detection: BigID’s detection capabilities go beyond conventional methods.
 It identifies subtle patterns and anomalies, ensuring that organizations are alerted to potential threats before they escalate.

 • Automated Incident Response: With automated incident response capabilities, BigID enables organizations to respond swiftly to identified threats.
 This automated approach reduces the time between detection and mitigation, minimizing potential damage.